 |2.
 The seriousness of the policy.|

 |3.
 The responsibilities of supervisors and managers when they learn of alleged harassment.|

 Traliant Makes EEOC Compliance Easy

 Traliant offers a training suite of Courses on Preventing Discrimination and Harassment designed for employees and managers.
-Our courses meet all of the EEOC’s requirements and recommendations while also being compliant with the Connecticut CHRO Act, California AB 1825, California AB 2053, and California SB 400, Illinois SB 75, and New York
+Our courses meet all of the EEOC’s requirements and recommendations while also being compliant with the Connecticut CHRO Act, California AB 1825, California AB 2053, California SB 400, Illinois SB 75, and New York

 That’s not all, at Traliant we aim for more than just compliance.
 We help learners to understand the laws in an interactive and engaging way.
 With short segments, games, and entertaining videos, you can feel confident rolling out our courses to your employees.
 Here’s what others are saying about their experience with Traliant’s trainings:

 Try it out free!
 Submit this form and we will grant you access to one of our courses at absolutely no cost to you: